RAK811 Breakout Board Quick Start Guide

 at+set_config=lora:apps_key:A585653A949C2B2D44B55E99E94CB533

-- After resetting, join in ABP mode.
+- Join in ABP mode.

 at+join

-By using the ABP mode in LoRaWAN, it doesn’t require to join a network before sending a LoRaWAN package.
-But to keep the consistency of internal states of the firmware of the RAK811 Board, it still required to send at+join command in the ABP mode.
-This time, the firmware should reply almost immediately with an “OK”.
+In ABP mode of LoRaWAN, a device does not need to join a network before sending a LoRaWAN package.
+However, to maintain the consistency of the internal states of the RAK811 Board's firmware, it is still necessary to send the at+join

 - Try to send a data from the RAK811 to The Things Network in ABP mode.